Nora Angleys, M.A.

 Geschwister-Scholl-Platz 1

-Interpreting and Translation Studies at the University of Heidelberg (B.A. and M.A.).
-Then Master's degree in Philosophy and Theoretical Philosophy at the LMU.
-Currently: doctorate under Prof. Thomas Buchheim as part of the DFG Schelling research project.
+Studies in Interpreting and Translation Studies at the University of Heidelberg (B.A. and M.A.).
+Master’s degree in Philosophy and Theoretical Philosophy at LMU.
+Currently pursuing a PhD under Prof. Thomas Buchheim as part of the DFG Schelling Research Project.

-During her studies, Nora Angleys focused primarily on phenomenology in general and analyses of the imaginary in particular.
-In the context of the DFG-research project on Schelling's latest philosophy, she focuses on the question of the creative self-application of human consciousness activity in specific discourses such as religion, especially mythology.
-In this context, she is researching the question of the extent to which Schelling's latest philosophy is compatible with modern discourse and cultural philosophy, or has already anticipated them.
+In her philosophy studies, Nora Angleys focused primarily on phenomenology in general and on analyses of the imaginary in particular.
+Within the project on Schelling’s late philosophy, her work centers on the question of the creative contribution of human consciousness in specific discourses such as the discourse on religion, especially mythology.
+In this context, she investigates the extent to which Schelling’s latest philosophy is compatible with, or can be seen as anticipating, modern discourse and cultural philosophy.